BrunoSantosCode/ShadowHand_MastersDissertation/README.md

 # Postural and Hand Control of a Robotic System for Detailed Tasks

-This repository contains the code developed in the context of my **Master's Dissertation**.
+This repository contains the code developed in **Master's Dissertation** context.

 The `src` folder contains packages specifically implemented to run inside the Shadow Dexterous Hand docker container.